Rules of origin: The role of rules of origin in international trade

 Due to such role, rules of origin also help to create trade among members of a preferential trade arrangement.
 Such trade creation effect may happen through two channels.
 Firstly, because preferences are destined exclusively for goods originating in partner countries, it follows that one party tends to increase its imports from another party of an FTA.
 To illustrate, if country A signs an FTA with country B, due to lower duties, product X originating in country B now becomes cheaper than similar product X' originating in country C; therefore, country A has the incentive to import a higher volume of X. Secondly, inputs originating in a partner country are also preferred because they are normally considered as originating in the other party where it is incorporated in production.
 It means country A has the incentive to use inputs originating in country B because this will allow its products to qualify for the originating status under the FTA with country B more easily.
 Both channels may lead to an increased trade between country A and country B, but may also have an adverse effect on their trade with country C (i.e., trade diversion).
 Therefore, although rules of origin help to overcome trade deflection and encourage trade creation, it also causes trade diversion, which in many cases is not economically efficient.

+Rules of origin also redistribute among firms, not only among countries.
+Because they set requirements that a product must satisfy regardless of how many units are sold, compliance is a fixed cost that weighs more heavily on smaller and less productive exporters.
+Research on the North American Free Trade Agreement has found that its rules of origin for automobiles raised the cost of using non-North American inputs and shifted sourcing toward the member states. İpek Çınar and Robert Gulotty argue that uncertainty over what the automotive rules of origin would require during the 1992 NAFTA talks deterred non-North American automakers from committing to new assembly plants in Mexico, while the most integrated producers, led by the three large US automakers, announced new investments, so that ostensibly firm-neutral rules shifted market share toward the largest incumbents.